miquelvir/large-scale-distributed-systems/README.md

 This repository contains resources of the Large Scale Distributed Systems course at UPF.

-- `spark-quickstart` contains a Java + Maven + Spark project, ready to execute Spark locally with Docker
+- [spark-quickstart](./spark-quickstart/) contains a Java + Maven + Spark (on Docker) project, ready to execute Spark locally
+- [hadoop-quickstart](./hadoop-quickstart/) contains a Docker Compose, ready to execute Hadoop locally